Control certificate functions#

 Lyapunov Stability

-No guarantee of convergence
+Does not guarantee convergence

 Asymptotic Stability

-Trajectories stay close and converge to equilibrium
+Trajectories remain close and eventually converge to equilibrium

-Includes Lyapunov stability
+Implies Lyapunov stability

 Exponential Stability